linux-china/jenv/README.md

     $ jenv ls

+For Docker user, your can use silent mode in your Dockerfile as following:

+    $ JENV_AUTO=true; jenv install maven 3.3.9
 ### Update repository
 The candidate's versions are maintained in the central repository.
 To keep updated with central repository, please use: